Teaching Traveling: Did you know you can fund travel by teaching yoga abroad? Teaching and traveling is not just for English instruction!

 TT: What a story!
 So, how do you find yoga teaching opportunities when you travel?

 S: In the beginning, it was all about online research.
-I would try to estimate when we would arrive in a city (it’s always tough to schedule when you’re traveling by bike) and then email studios in that city who offered the kind of yoga I teach.
+I would try to estimate when we would arrive in a city (it’s always tough to schedule when you’re traveling by bike) and then email studios in that city who offered the kind of yoga and Reiki I teach.

 Our bike trip was a major hook, getting people interested in what I had to offer.
 Also, I usually suggested donation-based class, where students pay as much as they want to.
 That allowed studios and students to say “yes” to a complete stranger without taking a big financial risk!